on-prem/jidoteki-admin/README.md

 ### admin role

-The `admin` configures directories and files in `/opt/jidoteki/admin`.
+The `admin` configures directories and files in `/opt/jidoteki/admin` or `/opt/jidoteki/tinyadmin`.

 Here is what the `admin` role does:

-  * Create '/opt/jidoteki/admin' directory structure
+  * Create 'admin' directory structure
   * Copy the secure keyfile used to decrypt software packages
   * Create admin directories only writeable by root
   * Add 'admin/sftpadmin' user's public SSH key